- Type of connection: Fiber

 If you need a high bandwidth, or if you are looking for more than just Internet services, then you will find one ISP is better than another.
 Here’s what you should consider, as you look into the best internet service options:

-There are many factors to consider when choosing your Internet service provider and plan.
+Just like when shopping for any service provider for your home or vehicle, there are many factors to consider when choosing your Internet service provider and plan.
 Jacksonville residents can call Bandwidth Place representatives at (866) 918-4705 and ask for the best option for you and your needs.
 Here are some questions worth asking:

 AT&T is one of the top Internet providers in Jacksonville.
 They offer a variety of services (home phone, TV, wireless) including Internet services.
 AT&T is a company that uses a hybrid fiber-optic technology and DSL to deliver fast speeds.
 Depending on where in the city you live, you can get access to AT&T’s fiber-optic technology network and enjoy speeds up to 1,000 Mbps.††

 Don’t let slow speeds stop you from downloading music, streaming videos, or playing video games.
 Jacksonville has joined the limited cities in the country who now have access to AT&T Fiber℠.

 Unfortunately, fiber-optic technology is still limited, and few people get to enjoy it.
 However, Jacksonville has joined the limited cities in the country who now have access to AT&T Fiber℠.

 Depending on what neighborhood you live in, you may have access to AT&T Fiber℠ and not even know it.
 You can enjoy AT&T Fiber℠ with no Internet usage caps and stream up to 14 devices at the same time without negatively affecting the fast speeds.